-- Use university supported word processing software to produce well-formatted written assignments. - Use e-mail software to communicate with others.
-This includes the ability to attach files in multiple formats and to detach these files and utilize them when needed. - Utilize the NEIU on-line public access catalog to search the library's holdings and utilize other online databases to conduct research. - Search the Internet and World Wide Web for resources to support inquiry in particular areas of study.
+- The completion of the following components (a c) is determined by the major department: - a) Use university supported word processing software to produce well-formatted written assignments. - b) Use e-mail software to communicate with others.
+This includes the ability to attach files in multiple formats and to detach these files and utilize them when needed. - c) Demonstrate the ability to use a computer to copy, move, delete, and find files. - The following components (d & e) can be met at the NEIU Library by taking ENGL 101 at NEIU OR by taking a one hour mini-session.
+Some departments have integrated the completion of this part of the requirement into an upper level course.
+For information on d & e, contact 773-442-4419. - d) Utilize the NEIU on-line public access catalog to search the library's holdings and utilize other online databases to conduct research. - e) Search the Internet and World Wide Web for resources to support particular areas of study.